anumjavedd/NLP-Resume-Screening-Tool/README.md

-# 🧠 Resume Matcher with FastAPI
+# 🧠 NLP Resume Screening Tool with FastAPI

 A web-based Resume & Job Description (JD) matching application built using **FastAPI** and **spaCy NLP**.
 The system extracts skills from resumes and job descriptions, compares them, and generates a matching score based on overlapping skills.